Mother Skinny: Reaction

-Mother Skinny is immediate, moody, nightmarish, morbid, and darkly humorous.
+The Fire Note wrote,Mother Skinny is just plain sinister art rock, that will keep your ear to your speaker so that you don't miss a beat.
+Robert Pollard has never sounded more scary with his evil cackle on "Germ Circus" or his stretched out slow delivery in "Lurking", which feels like he is literally and weirdly right behind you.
+The record is more of a return to their earlier work but adds in very strong thumping beats and guitar riffs, that absolutely drive each of the twenty tracks down your throat.
+Once again, Mother Skinny is a record that separates itself from the Circus Devil's vast catalog and will be a fun ride for anybody who dares to put it in their player!
+Matthew Fiander, writing for PopMatters, added,These kooky songs pack an awkward punch, and make some room for us, the listeners, to immerse ourselves in sounds that are more accessible without being any less weird.
+If “icky-sticky” kook-pop and trudging, druggy rock are the two poles of the record, then the Circus Devils travel the huge space between them pretty well.On behalf of Erasing Clouds, Dave Heaton wrote, Mother Skinny is immediate, moody, nightmarish, morbid, and darkly humorous.
 Paranoia is the keyword this time.
 Everywhere people are trying to get you, to put you in a freezer or a cave.
 There’s an insect lurking, a germ circus “always around” and “eating up the kids”.
 The ominous “We Don’t Need to Know Who You Are” suggests a secret society.
 The music is epic as always, and fierce, with thick heavy metal riffs.
 If it’s a metal album it’s also a circus album, like Tom Waits and Black Sabbath meeting in a cavern.
 Sometimes it seems like Circus Devils are rewriting hard-rock history as being all about giant spiders (“8 Legs to Love”)…but wait, isn’t that what it was always about?
 Mother Skinny is a sick, fun romp, an excuse to indulge in the scariest and weirdest of imagery.